databrary/policies/definitions.md

 #### Access Permissions (Level)

-Specific permissions placed on a study or other digital object by a Researcher controlling its access by other Databrary users.
+Specific permissions placed on a study or other digital object by an *Investigator* controlling its access by other Databrary users.
 These are distinct from and may have more flexibility than Sharing Permission.

 #### Authorization, User/Investigator Authorization (Level)